 As a knowledge-based global provider of logistics services, we have often concluded over the course of our history that it is better to grow organically rather than by acquisition.
-When we have made acquisitions, it has generally been to obtain technology, geographic coverage and specialized industry expertise that could be leveraged to benefit our entire network.
+When we have made acquisitions, it has generally been to obtain technology, geographic coverage or specialized industry expertise that could be leveraged to benefit our entire network.
 Nevertheless, despite our history of organic growth, we are not opposed to acquisitions and we will continue to identify and assess potential acquisitions.

-Tailored Solutions and Targeted Marketing
+Tailored Solutions

-As a non-asset based provider, we have considerable flexibility to tailor customer-specific solutions based on a customer's needs.
-By understanding a customer's logistics processes and goals, we are able to identify opportunities for improvement, and are able to deploy relevant services and solutions for that customer.
-These services include all modes of cargo transportation, customs brokerage, warehousing and distribution, and order management.
-Expeditors' core services are further supported by our expertise in providing industry-specific solutions, supply chain analysis and optimization, cargo insurance, cargo security, and solutions for oversized and heavy lift freight.
-We offer these services across the globe on a single technology platform, in conjunction with consistent and efficient operations and processes that adhere to the highest standards of compliance.
+As a non-asset based logistics services provider, we have considerable flexibility to tailor customer-specific solutions based on a customer's unique needs.
+By understanding a customer's logistics and supply chain processes, strategies, and objectives, we identify targeted areas of opportunity for improvement, and deploy the right services and solutions for that customer.
+These services include our core offerings of transportation, customs clearance, warehousing and distribution, and order management, along with expertise in supply chain analysis and optimization, trade compliance consulting, cargo insurance, cargo security, and solutions for oversized and heavy-lift freight.
+We offer these services across the globe on a single technology platform, in conjunction with consistent and efficient operational processes that adhere to the highest standards of compliance.

-Because Expeditors is in the business of optimizing customer logistics and supply chains, we focus our marketing strategy and efforts on professionals in logistics and supply chain management roles.
-While we drive our strategic marketing at a global level, district management of each office is responsible for its own business development, operations, and service execution.
+Because Expeditors is in the business of optimizing customer logistics and supply chains, we focus our sales strategies and efforts on professionals in logistics and supply chain management roles.
+While we drive our sales strategies at a global level, district management of each office is responsible for its own business development, operations, and service execution.
 All employees are responsible for customer service and retention.